kasp4rov/H3llocker/README.md

 ## H3llocker
-Windows ransomware locker AES implemented in C#, integrated with.
+Windows ransomware locker AES implemented in C#.

 ## Disclaimer
 This locker was created for educational purposes and for security and intrusion tests.
 Do not use this locker for illegal activities.
 I am not responsible for any consequences that occur from using my code.